LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/more-forloops/README.md

 ```
 and now anything that deviates from that standard vanilla version makes you think: *Wait, what is this?
 That looks wrong.
 Can you do that?*

-In fact, using fancy `for-loop` tricks is not even necessary to solve this problem.
+In fact, using fancy `for-loop` tricks is not even necessary to solve this particular problem.
 We can still loop over a string without having to call `strlen` multiple times, in a much more straitforward way:
 ```c
 int n = strlen(my_string);
 for (int i = 0; i < n; i++)